furtrade/EZquip/README.md

 - [GitHub](https://github.com/furtrade/EZquip/releases)

 ## Known Issues
-- Items that are BoE or still considered 'Tradeable'
+- Items that are BoE or still considered 'Tradeable' will fail to equip.
 - 🐇Needs testing.
 Due to currently unknown circumstances, the addon may fail to ezquip a group of items but not others.

 <!-- ## Screenshots